 DEAE cellulose column chromatography

 The active protease inhibitor fraction obtained after dialysis was further purified by ion-exchange chromatography.
-The DEAE cellulose column was prepared according to protocol designed by manufacturer (Sigma Chemical Co., St. Louis.
-MO, USA) with minor changes.
+The DEAE cellulose column was prepared according to the protocol designed by the manufacturer (Sigma Chemical Co., St. Louis, MO, USA) with minor changes.
 The column was carefully packed without any air bubble and was equilibrated with phosphate buffer (0.02M) pH 7.8.
 Dialyzed protein sample was applied to the pre-equilibrated column.
 After the complete entry of sample in to the column, the column was eluted with phosphate buffer (0.02M) pH 7.8 with a flow rate of 1ml/min. using step wise gradient of sodium chloride.
 The protein content of each fraction was estimated by measuring the absorbance at 280 nm.
 Then the fractions were assayed for trypsin and chymotrypsin inhibitory activity.
 Peak fraction from the column were pooled and dialyzed against the phosphate buffer (0.02M) pH 7.8.
 The yield and fold of purification was calculated.

 Assay method